Nonlinear functional regression by functional deep neural network with kernel embedding: Numerical Simulations

-It can be observed from Table 1 that our functional net with kernel embedding consistently performs better than previous methods, with the hyperparameters in the kernel embedding being carefully tuned according to the whole data.
-We just utilize Gaussian kernels as the embedding kernel in the simulations, and it might perform better when other embedding kernels are applied.
-Moreover, as the numerical calculation \eqref{numericalke} of the coefficient vector in our dimension reduction method shows, it only includes the hyperparamters without any training parameters or other additional computational cost.
-Therefore, the dimension reduction method by kernel embedding is similar to a preprocessing step, and the implementation of it is almost instantaneous even with large dataset, since it only includes numerical computations without any other computational burdens, such as the eigenfunction estimation in FPCA, and the learning of free parameters in the neural network basis in AdaFNN.
-Finally, the dimension reduction methods with B-spline and FPCA only utilize the input function data without the response data, thus the selected basis might not be the ones that the true target functional relies on, while the hyperparameters in our dimension reduction approach are chosen based on both input and response data.
-These partially illustrate the reasons why our KEFNN performs better than previous methods.
+From Table \ref{table1}, it is evident that KEFNN consistently surpasses other dimension reduction techniques, primarily due to the careful tuning of hyperparameters utilizing the information from the entire dataset.
+In these simulations, Gaussian kernels are exclusively employed as the embedding kernel; however, exploring alternative embedding kernels could potentially enhance performance further.
+Additionally, as shown by the numerical computation \eqref{numericalke} of the coefficient vector in our dimension reduction method, it relies solely on hyperparameters without introducing any training parameters that might escalate computational demands—such as those incurred by eigenfunction estimation in FPCA or the optimization of free parameters in the neural network basis of AdaFNN.
+Moreover, dimension reduction methods based on B-spline and FPCA depend purely on input function data while ignoring response data, which could result in the selection of bases misaligned with the true target functional.
+Conversely, in our dimension reduction strategy, hyperparameters are determined using both input and response data.
+These aspects collectively account for the superior performance of KEFNN compared to the baseline approaches.